jackiecosse/jackiecosse.com/_pages/about.md

 ---
 permalink: /
 title: "Hello!
-This site is currently undergoing construction, so check back soon for additional updates."
+The presentations, portfolio, and CV sections of my site are currently undergoing some construction (check back for updates soon).
+In the meantime, feel free to explore the rest of the site!"
 author_profile: true
 redirect_from:
   - /about/